ellipsisComma/weird-waves/README.md

 ## Adding schedules

 Schedules are themed (or simply random) groups of shows that vary week by week, with each new schedule appearing in the landing/welcome section on Monday at 00:00 (UTC+0).
 The shows on the schedule can be added to the end of the playlist by clicking the "+ Schedule" button.
-The schedule section only appears if the schedule file exists, loads, and parses (as JSON).
+The schedule section only displays if the schedule file exists, loads, and parses (as JSON), otherwise it remains hidden.

 Each schedule file is a JSON file whose name should by default be `schedule-[date].json`, e.g. `schedule-2024-12-30.json`.
 The `[date]` is the ISO format date string for that week's Monday.
 The file should contain an object with three properties: